saiboxx/bernoulli-mri/README.md

 # Constrained Probabilistic Mask Learning for Task-specific Undersampled MRI Reconstruction

-Code for the paper [Constrained Probabilistic Mask Learning for Task-specific Undersampled MRI Reconstruction](tbd).
+Code for the paper [Constrained Probabilistic Mask Learning for Task-specific Undersampled MRI Reconstruction](https://arxiv.org/abs/2305.16376) @ WACV 2024.

 > Undersampling is a common method in Magnetic Resonance Imaging (MRI) to subsample the number of data points in k-space, reducing acquisition times at the cost of decreased image quality.
 > A popular approach is to employ undersampling patterns following various strategies, e.g., variable density sampling or radial trajectories.
 > In this work, we propose a method that directly learns the undersampling masks from data points, thereby also providing task- and domain-specific patterns.
-> To solve the resulting discrete optimization problem, we propose a general optimization routine called ProM: A fully probabilistic, differentiable, versatile, and model-free framework for mask optimization that enforces acceleration factors
-> through a convex constraint.
+> To solve the resulting discrete optimization problem, we propose a general optimization routine called ProM: A fully probabilistic, differentiable, versatile, and model-free framework for mask optimization that enforces acceleration factors through a convex constraint.
 > Analyzing knee, brain, and cardiac MRI datasets with our method, we discover that different anatomic regions reveal distinct optimal undersampling masks,
 > demonstrating the benefits of using custom masks, tailored for a downstream task.
 > Furthermore, ProM can create undersampling masks that maximize performance in downstream tasks like segmentation with networks trained on fully-sampled MRIs.
 > Even with extreme acceleration factors, ProM yields reasonable performance while being more versatile than existing methods, paving the way for data-driven all-purpose mask generation.

 <p align="center">
 <img src=assets/prom_progress.png />